RanjeethAcharya/GIT-and-commands/README.md

 "git checkout -b master" ----> -b creates and switches to a new branch named master.

-"git push --set-upstream origin master" ----> will add new branch in GitHub repository
+"git push --set-upstream origin master" or "git push -u origin master" ----> will add new branch in GitHub repository

 # Git Push and Pull